brentsWorks/brentsWorks/ReadMe.md

 🤝 Always open to chatting and making new friends, or listening to any career advice/tips!<br>

-🌱 I’m currently learning full stack web development and machine learning as a brief mention.<br>
+🌱 I’m currently focused on learning full stack web development as well as machine learning as a brief mention.<br>

 ⚡ Fun fact, I'm a big fan of martial arts and enjoy wrestling and training jiu jitsu in my free time!
 Also looking to get into rock climbing..